THANK YOU, RAY BRADBURY!

 hollywoodlights.jpg

-His father, seeking work during the Depression, moved the family to L.A.
-There Bradbury became starstruck.
+Then Bradbury’s father, seeking work during the Depression, moved the family to L.A.
+There the boy became starstruck.
 He roller skated past Hollywood homes, hoping for a glimpse of the stars.
 He snuck into movie after movie.
 And he wrote.

 By high school he was writing a thousand words a day.
-Unable to afford college, “I went to the library three days a week for ten years.”
+Unable to afford college, he “went to the library three days a week for ten years.”
 “Graduated from libraries,” he sold his first story to a pulp magazine for $15.
 Ideas, he often said, leapt at him each morning, saying “Write me!
 No, write me!”

-His break came after the war, which weak eyesight kept him from joining.
+His big break came after the war, which his weak eyesight kept him from joining.
 “The Homecoming” caught the eye of a young editor, Truman Capote.
 The story appeared not in pulp but in Mademoiselle, earning Bradbury an O. Henry Prize.
-In 1947, stories in hand, he took a bus to Manhattan where an editor suggested he gather his space stories into a novel.
+In 1947, with a dozen stories in hand, he took a bus to Manhattan where an editor suggested he gather his space stories into a novel.
 Call it, maybe, The Martian Chronicles.

 chroniclesoriginalcover.jpg